 The SOAAR program is an inclusive special education program at NCA International which supports students who have a variety of learning needs.
-Inclusive education means that children with disabilities will be included as much as possible in our general education classrooms at NCA International while still receiving the specialized instruction needed to be successful learners.
+Inclusive education means that children with disabilities will be included as much as possible in our general education classrooms at NCA International while still receiving the individualized instruction and support needed to be successful learners.

-Students identified as having a disability will utilize an individual education plan to help us shape a program of learning that is best for the individual child in a "least restrictive environment".
+Students identified as having a disability will utilize an individualized education program or accomodation plan to help us shape a program of learning that is best for the individual child in a "least restrictive environment".
 Some of the these services include (but are not limited to) the following:

-- Modified curriculum (Unique Learning System, Touch Math, etc.) or adaptions to general education curriculum
+- Modified curriculum or adaptations to general education curriculum

 - Behavior and social skills support, including Circle of Friends programming

 - Consultation with experts in speech and language therapy, occupational therapy, and physical therapy through Tesoros de Dios and other outside agencies

 Questions About the SOAAR Program

 Andrew Ippel and Amy Hoogeveen are the teachers in the SOAAR program.
 Mr. Ippel is certified in the area of special education and taught students with moderate cognitive impairments for nine years prior to moving to Nicaragua.
 He works with children with significant needs and assists general education teachers as they teach students with disabilities.
 He also supervises our SOAAR classroom assistants.
 Ms. Hoogeveen serves as the Learning Resources teacher.
 She works with small groups of children in the areas of reading, math, and study skills, and coordinates the tutoring program at NCAI.
 Ms. Camryn Mitchell serves as our part-time certified speech and language pathologist, while also supporting students at Tesoros de Dios.
 Mrs. Marysol Zamora supports the SOAAR program as our school psychologist, assisting with evaluations, observations, and counseling services.